jootse84/jootse84.github.io/_posts/2016-10-10-jaccard-index-calculation-in-R.md

 }
 ```

-By using the algorithm, we conclude that the *Jaccard Similarity Index* of Pepito and Luis is pretty high (3/4) while it is low between Pepito and Manolo (1/5).
-Our system, then, should recommend to Pepito movies that Luis already watched and liked.
+By using the algorithm, we conclude that the *Jaccard Similarity Index* of Anne and Dave is pretty high (3/4) while it is low between Anne and James (1/5).
+Our system, then, should recommend to Anne movies that Dave already watched and liked.

-Obviously, Netflix doesn't use the Jaccard similarity coefficient for its recommendation system; instead it uses the complex, but efficient **large-scale parallel collaborative filtering**.
+Obviously, Netflix doesn't use the Jaccard similarity coefficient for its recommendation system as it ignores rating values; instead it uses the complex, but efficient **large-scale parallel collaborative filtering**.
 But I think using movie recommendations as an example is a good choice for simply introducing this concept.